List of Cincinnati Reds Opening Day starting pitchers

 Mario Soto holds the Reds' record for most Opening Day starts, with six.
 Tony Mullane, Pete Donohue and Aaron Harang have each made five Opening Day starts for the Reds.
 José Rijo and Johnny Cueto have each made four Opening Day starts for Cincinnati, while Ewell Blackwell, Tom Browning, Paul Derringer, Art Fromme, Si Johnson, Gary Nolan, Jim O'Toole, Tom Seaver, Bucky Walters and Will White each made three such starts for the Reds.
-Harang was the Reds' Opening Day starting pitcher every season from 2006–2010.
+Harang was the Reds' Opening Day starting pitcher every season from 2006 to 2010.
 Among the Reds' Opening Day starting pitchers, Seaver and Eppa Rixey have been elected to the Baseball Hall of Fame.

 The Reds have won the World Series championship five times, in 1919, 1940, 1975, 1976 and 1990.
 Dutch Ruether was the Reds' Opening Day starting pitcher in 1919, Derringer in 1940, Don Gullett in 1975, Nolan in 1976 and Browning in 1990.
 The Reds won all five Opening Day games in seasons in which they won the World Series.
 In addition, prior to the existence of the modern World Series, the Reds won the American Association championship in 1882.
 White was their Opening Day starting pitcher that season, the franchise's first.
-Jack Billingham started one of the most famous Opening Day games in Reds history on April 4, 1974 against the Atlanta Braves.
+Jack Billingham started one of the most famous Opening Day games in Reds history on April 4, 1974, against the Atlanta Braves.
 In that game, Billingham surrendered Hank Aaron's 714th career home run, which tied Babe Ruth's all time home run record.